jasonlewis/basset/README.md

     return Basset::add('template', 'template.css')->compress()->cache();

 On the first page load the asset will be compressed and cached.
-Further page loads will result in the cached copy being loaded instead of the compression being done again.
+Further page loads will result in the cached copy being loaded instead of the asset being re-compressed every time.

 Like combining and compressing, caching can also be applied to inline assets.

-**Note:** Once assets are cached they will always be loaded regardless of disabling caching.
-Disabling caching means that assets will no longer be cached.
+**Note:** Once assets are cached the cached copy will *always* be loaded.
+Disabling caching simply prevents further assets from being cached.

 ### Clearing the Cache
 There may be times when you need to force a reset of the cache to add a new cached copy or to stop using a cached copy.
 The **Basset::reset()** method